 Oh hey there.
 I’m currently a postdoc in the Center for Social and Behavioral Science at the University of Illinois.
 I received my PhD in Social Psychology from the University of Illinois at Urbana-Champaign, where I worked in the Culture and Social Behavior Lab, run by Dr. Dov Cohen, and the Political Ideology and Groups Lab, run by Dr. Chadly Stern.
 During graduate school I also completed my M.S. in Statistics and M.A. in psychology from University of Illinois at Urbana-Champaign in 2015.
 Prior to graduate school I received my B.S. in Biology from Allegheny College, where I studied evolution and animal behavior.

 I also really like talking about social psychology in general.
+A lot.
+Sometimes, I even do it in bars when they leave the microphone up.
 Social psychology is especially cool because many of its theories can be used in everyday life to better understand the world, make better decisions, and increase well-being.

 Did I mention I’m also really into statistics?
-In my free time I run a small statistical consulting co-op, DataFox Research, that uses methods and theory from the social-behavioral sciences to improve non-profit and corporate efficacy.
+In my free time I run a small statistical consulting co-op, DataFox Research, that uses methods and theory from the social-behavioral sciences to evaluate and improve how organizations work.

 Before academic life, I worked in a grocery store, butcher shop, and metal factory.
 I grew up in Saegertown, Pennsylvania.